jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 So, we’ve looked back.
 Next, we’ll get into what these weird quantum concepts actually mean, and why they matter more than you might think.

-Ready for superposition, entanglement, and a touch of magic.⁴
+Ready for superposition, entanglement, and a touch of magic.

 ---